frankqianms/TeamsAI-Chat-Bot-Python/README.md

 1. In the browser that launches, select the **Add** button to install the app to Teams.
     > When prompted, add your app in teams and start chatting!
     ![Teams Toolkit VSCode](./assets/screenshot_3.png)

+## Notebooks

+There are two Jupyter notebooks in this repo.
+1. [How-to-create-an-echobot](How-to-create-an-echobot.ipynb) guides you step by step to create a Teams-ai echo bot and demonstrates you how does every single modules work.
+1. [Try-the-bot](Try-the-bot.ipynb) makes a playground for you to straightly call the functions defined in `src/*.py` modules.